Memorial University Scholarships

 General Motors Undergraduate Scholarship

 This scholarship was established by General Motors of Canada Limited with contributions to the University’s Opportunity Fund Campaign.
-Interest from the fund will provide one or more scholarships to support individuals who qualify as Native People, members of a Visible Minority and/or Physically Disabled.
+Interest from the fund will provide one or more scholarships to support individuals who qualify as Native People, members of a Visible Minority, and/or Physically Disabled.
 It will be awarded to students in any year or faculty or school at Memorial University of Newfoundland.
 It will be awarded on the basis of scholarship standing.

 Amount: $500